sudosu404/tailnet-lib/docs/content/docs/_index.md

 ## Questions or Feedback?

 > [!IMPORTANT]
-  TSDProxy is still in active development.
+  Tailnet is still in active development.
   Have a question or feedback?
-Feel free to [open an issue](https://github.com/almeidapaulopt/tsdproxy/issues)!
+Feel free to [open an issue](https://github.com/sudosu404/tailnet-lib/issues)!

 ## Next